 While transferring out of your final salary pension to get access to your pension at age 55 might seem like a no-brainer, you have to consider the risks involved.

-The biggest risk is that you’re giving up a guaranteed income for life.
+The biggest risk is that you’re giving up a guaranteed income for life for you and typically your spouse.
 Whether it’s worth it just to gain access to your pension a few years early will depend on your circumstances.
 You should discuss any final salary pension transfer with a qualified pensions adviser to make sure it’s right for you.

 Pensions & Investments Specialist at Drewberry